honojs/website/index.md

 ### Run anywhere

-Thanks to the use of the **Web Standard API**, Hono works on a variety of platforms.
+Thanks to the use of the **Web Standard API**, Hono works on a lot of platforms.

 - Cloudflare Workers
 - Cloudflare Pages